Efficient uniform approximation using Random Vector Functional Link networks: Proofs of the lemmas

 for all $\nu>0.$ If $m\geq3,$ then $\nu=m/2-1>0,$ so

-Since $(\nu/2)^{-1/3}$ is clearly decreasing in $m$ and $m=3\Rightarrow\tfrac{6}{20}a^2(\nu/2)^{-1/3}<2,$ as can be verified numerically, the last term will always be negative and can thus be discarded to yield our claim for all $m\geq 3.$ One can verify the cases $m=1,2$ numerically.
+Since $(\nu/2)^{-1/3}$ is decreasing in $m$ and $\tfrac{6}{20}a^2(\nu/2)^{-1/3}<2$ for $m=3$ (verified numerically), the last term is negative for all $m\geq 3$ and may thus be discarded to yield our claim for all $m\geq 3.$ The validity of the claim for $m=1,2$ was directly numerically verified.
 Putting everything together yields the desideratum. \end{proof}